Three-Strikes/AmethystTECAAProject/content/tecaa/setup.md

 #### Links

-**Individual decision:** Do not use the styled buttons provided by Amethyst to provide links.<br>

-* **Reason:** These buttons are designed to be a more appelative way to show links to the user.
-However, buttons can also be used to trigger various actions in dynamic websites, instead of being links to other pages.
-These two distinct usages of buttons may create confusion to the reader, so it was decided that links to other pages are conveyed solely by using the simple Markdown links.
+**Individual decision:** Links to other pages are conveyed solely by using the simple Markdown links.<br>
 Group decisions regarding links were followed.

 {{< /tab >}}